CenturyLinkCloud/PublicKB/Disaster Recovery/SAHA4.0 AddRemoveDisksVms.md

 ### Linux LVM
 ___

 Linux has a wide variety of configurations.
-The principles applied in this LVM filesystem guide can be used for any configuration.
-The end goal is that the source filesystem has a mapped iscsi filesystem.
+The principles applied in this LVM partition guide can be used for any configuration. *The end goal is that the source filesystem has a mapped iscsi filesystem.*

 ### Adding/Expanding a disk for a protected VM